Fighting The Stories in our Heads: A Series on Body Image

 That’s the real story, and it needs to be told.
 Women need to hear the real story.
 They need to know it’s OK if they’re still struggling to love their body.

-This became the impetus for our upcoming body image series, where the six women of the Morning Chalk Up share their raw, personal, ongoing journeys of finding peace in their own unique, beautiful bodies.
+This is why it became the impetus for our upcoming body image series, where the six women of the Morning Chalk Up share their raw, personal, ongoing journeys of finding peace in their own unique, beautiful bodies.
 Even if they don’t quite believe they’re beautiful yet.